Mervin-Song/git-tutorial/README.md

 ## git push origin master
-origin stands for the location of our git repository master stands for the branch that we want to push to
+origin stands for the location of our git repository master stands for the branch that we want to push to.
+E.g. git push origin dev => push to the dev branch

+## git init
+To initialize a file and make it into an empty git repository

+## git remote add origin <HTTPSLINK>
+When a new folder is created OUTSIDE of the original cloned repo from github, it wont be automatically connected to github.
+We need to use the above code to add it